eisental/RedstoneChips/howto.md

 Preference keys
 ---------------
-To change any of the preferences while playing, you can use the /rcprefs command.
-All values are stored in <craftbukkit folder>/plugins/RedstoneChips/preferences.yml.
+To change any of the preferences while playing, you can use the `/rcprefs` command.
+All values are stored in `<craftbukkit folder>/plugins/RedstoneChips/preferences.yml`.

 ##### Block types - these can be any material name or id.
 - `inputBlockType` - Sets the input indicator block material (`IRON_BLOCK` by default).